Home Tour About What's New Help Forums Join Login My Account Shop

 PROLOGUE: (To PLAYERS) Get thee gone!
 (PLAYERS scatter) But even amid such revelries and joyous splendor, comes ripples of malcontent, and even wisps of treason under the king’s own roof.
 Indeed, something is amiss, something is – rotten – in the kingdom of Persia…

-Read more articles by David Ian or search for articles on the same topic or others.
+Read more articles by David Ian or search for other articles by topic below.

 The opinions expressed by authors do not necessarily reflect the opinion of FaithWriters.com.